3ehill/challenges/README.md

 # Gallery
 Gallery.html is my work on the JavaScript30 course for the flex panel gallery.<br>
 View the working site here: https://codepen.io/3ehill/full/rbdgwQ

+#TypeAhead
+TypeAhead.js & CitySearch.html are a part of the JavaScript30 course.
+I used JavaScript to show results that had a matching result to the input.